 When you see oil leaking from the bottom of your car, it can cause your heart to stop momentarily as you ponder what the repair cost might be.
 After all, the engine is one of the most expensive parts of a vehicle to fix.
 Will the oil leak repair cost break the bank?

-In this article, we look closer at the problems that could cause an oil leak.
-Additionally, we examine the ways to fix the oil leak and examine the costs associated with the repair.
+In this article, I look closer at the problems that could cause an oil leak.
+Additionally, I examine the ways to fix the oil leak and examine the costs associated with the repair.

 Repairing an oil leak can cost anywhere from $100 to $2,000 or more.
 The wide range is due to the numerous causes of an oil leak and can also depend upon the location of the leak.
 Plus, the type of vehicle you drive has a profound impact on the total costs.